FerretFeet/freshgreenslandscaping/README.md

 - see if dangerouslySetInnerHtml in Hero.tsx and simpleIHP.tsx needs to be addressed more ie sanitizing
 - background img for featured services section

+- form action
+- footer
+- other pages